kertser/Atlantium_LLM/Agents/resources/calculator.md

 <br><sup>(One shall set the NLamps to 0 if he wishes to init the number of lamps automatically)</sup>

 # Example for C code
-<sup>Make sure the libred_api.dll is in the same directory as your executable or in a directory included in your system's library path.</sup>:
+<sup>Make sure the libred_api.dll or libred_api.so is in the same directory as your
+executable or in a directory included in your system's library path.</sup>:
 ```c
 // declare system type
 char systemType[] = "RZM-350-8"; // System Type